twlinux/lets-talk/README.md

 `PORT` must be specified as a shell variable before running `docker-compose up`.
 (The default HTTP port is 80)

 The wrapper script `url_start.sh` makes it easier to launch this application.
-It should be cross-compatible with UNIX-based operating systems, such as MacOS and Linux.
+It should be cross-compatible with all UNIX environments, such as MacOS, Linux, and fake Windows shells like GIT shell (MinGW).

 ```bash
 chmod +x url_start.sh           # executable permission